Causal Discovery in Linear Structural Causal Models with Deterministic Relations

-The second part states that any possible parent of $x_k$ with no unique components should not overlap in any exogenous connections with $x_k$ \footnote{Note that when an observed variable has multiple unique components, we only need one unique component not to be exogenously connected to $x_k$ to infer the total causal effect.
+The second part states that any possible parent of $x_k$ with no unique components should not overlap in any exogenous connections with $x_k$.\footnote{When an observed variable has multiple unique components, we only need one unique component not to be exogenously connected to $x_k$ to infer the total causal effect.
 However, there is no prior information about which of these unique components is not exogenously connected to $x_k$, hence none of the unique components can be exogenously connected to $x_k$.
-For more details, see the necessity proof in Appendix \ref{app:proof_necessity}.}.
-In general, $x_k$ can only be exogenously connected to (i) source components that are shared only among its possible parents that have unique component(s), (ii) new source components that are not connected to any of its possible parents.
+For more details, see the necessity proof in Appendix \ref{app:proof_necessity}.} In general, $x_k$ can only be exogenously connected to (i) source components that are shared only among its possible parents that have unique component(s), (ii) new source components that are not connected to any of its possible parents.
 Please refer to Example \ref{example:unique_components} in Appendix \ref{app:example_conditions} to see why this condition is necessary for unique identifiability.